HomeArduinoCore TutorialsdigitalWrite() and digitalRead()

 • Limit Switches → Used in robotics and CNC machines

-Wiring diagram to connect a button to Arduino
+Wiring a Button to Arduino Pin 2

 The image below shows how a button can be added to the Arduino Uno.